mkruisbrink/mkruisbrink.github.io/_posts/2022-03-09-exchanges-cex-dex.md

 ---
 #layout: post
 title: Centralized vs. Decentralized Exchanges
-date: 2022-11-6 14:40:45
 subtitle: Exploring the Nomics API
 excerpt: "How many cryptocurrency exchanges are there?
 Comparing transparant volumes for centralised and decentralized cryptocurrency exchanges."
 header:
   overlay_image: /assets/images/midjourney-optimised/big-computer-screen-financial-dashoard-optimised.jpg
 category:
 - Visualization
-tags:
-- Cryptocurrency
-- Exchanges
-- Nomics
 ---

-How many cryptocurrency exchanges are there?
-How many of these are centralized or decentralized?
-How do the transparant volumes compare?

 ## Introduction

 In this article we’re going to import cryptocurrency related data via